-If any risk is deemed to exist to a child who may be in contact with an alleged abuser, the staff member should report the allegation to the Child and Family Agency without delay.
+If any risk is deemed to exist to a child who may be in contact with an alleged abuser, the staff member should report the allegation to TUSLA without delay.

 The HSE National Counselling Service is in place to listen to, value and understand those who have been abused in childhood.
 The service is available free of charge on Freephone: 1800 670 700.